Hard Questions

 The inertia default

 Reddit's SMB voice has a specific threshold on this: r/AI_Agents threads cite roughly 500 tickets or 500 equivalent tasks per month as the floor below which an AI agent costs more to set up and maintain than it saves.
-Below that, the right answer is often a ChatGPT prompt or one Zap, not a $500/month AI hire.
+Below that, the right answer is often a ChatGPT instruction or one Zap, not a a small fraction of comparable mid-market salary AI hire.

 The slower thinking